Joshua Hedley: Tracks

-Hedley selected the only cover on the album, his final track version of "When You Wish Upon a Star", to honor his father, who died before seeing his son succeed in music.
-As the grateful son says, "We spent a lot of Christmases at Disney World.
-When I was searching for a cover song, it dawned on me that my dad didn't get to see any of this happen, but he always wanted it."

-Hedley says of the type of music he wants to make, and where that fits him in the Nashville music scene:

 Reception

 Neon Blue

 Hedley released his second album Neon Blue in 2022.
 He has said that Neon Blue sounds like a mid-‘90s honky-tonk anthem.
 "The last bastion of country music was the early 1990s, roughly 1989 and 1996," Hedley said.
 "You could turn on the radio and immediately know you’re hearing a country song.
 You could still hear steel guitar and fiddle."
 Joe Diffie's death from COVID-19 in 2020 was the primary inspiration for the album, according to Hedley, who says of the effort: "After these last couple years we’ve had, I felt like I didn’t want to hang my sad-sack, typical brand on people.
 I wanted to make a record that people could party to."